Skip to main content

 • Export data related to the certificate

-👤 Managing certificates in user profiles
+Managing certificates in user profiles

 Each user profile contains a Certificates section.
-This provides an overview of the certificates the user holds, their validity, and source.
+This provides an overview of the certificates the user holds, their validity, and the source.

 Admins can also add certificates manually to a user’s profile.
 This is useful for tracking external certifications completed outside of Learningbank.